 Overview

-Anna interned at the Sentencing Academy in 2021 during which she published a paper exploring the practical issues in the application of the Overarching Principles on Domestic Abuse.
-She also co-authored a literature review on mental health and sentencing.
-As of March 2023, Anna is a trustee of the Sentencing Academy.
+Anna has a particular interest in sentencing and penal reform.
+During her time at the Sentencing Academy (internship in 2021), she published a paper on the application of the Overarching Principles on Domestic Abuse and co-authored a literature review on mental health and sentencing.
+Anna has been a trustee of the Sentencing Academy since 2023.

-Anna’s other legal experience includes pro bono advice and representation in civil cases concerning matters such as housing, benefits and domestic abuse.
-She regularly advised defendants within Highbury Corner Magistrates’ Court and volunteered with Help Refugees UK, spending time assisting refugees in Calais.
+Anna has previously provided pro bono advice and representation in civil cases concerning matters such as housing, benefits and social security through organisations such as the Free Representation Unit and Advocate.
+She also regularly advised defendants on civil law issues within Highbury Corner Magistrates’ Court and volunteered with Help Refugees UK, spending time assisting refugees in Calais.

 Education